kire9613/KTH_master_thesis/src/av09/src/README.md

 #########################
 Design Decisions and Programming practices:
 #########################
 Across many of the nodes, the same data is used and represented.
 Some examples are the diagnosis, symptoms, plan.
 The representations of these metrics are shared between nodes to make the code easy to interpret.
-For example, the diagnosis is represented as a DIAG class whose methods and parameters are the same between nodes for the most part (with exception to callback functions).
+For example, the diagnosis is represented as a DIAG class whose methods and parameters are (mostly) the same between nodes (with exception to callback functions).

 The core mechanics of the nodes are that of a state machine.
 The parameters that determine the function of a state machine is: state, inputs, outputs and state transition conditions.
-In all nodes, these paramters are defined locally in the python files.
+In all nodes, these parameters are defined locally in the python files.

 The modular nature of the system was chosen as a key design feature for various reasons.
 Firstly, a modular architecture is easier to grasp and explain to another person.
 Secondly, in a modular architecture, changing features locally will not affect the system as a whole as long as long as good documentation is available where it is clear what each module inputs and outputs.
 Handing over a code base to another developer or working in parallell with someone else is much less pain-inducing.